MechanicalRock/twitter-blurb-generator/module2/README.md

 Lets see what we just did:

 1. It sends a post request to OpenAI with the payload like we did before with the serverless version.
-2. We then create a stream to contionly parse the data we're recieving from OpenAi, continoisly checking for `[DONE]`.
+2. We then create a stream to continuously parse the data we're receiving from OpenAi, continuously checking for `[DONE]`.
 This will tell us the stream has completed.

 ### Connecting frontend to our API